Sunday, January 5, 2025

 • Had his IP addresses been flagged as a phishing or malware source, leading to banks blocking traffic?
 (Confirmed not.)

 • Operating System issue?
-Try a fresh install of a base operating system.
-(Not possible in his case because Apple silicon OS doesn’t allow boot from terminal mode on an external machine the way Intel based Macs did.
-Both of his Macs couldn’t revert to his wife’s OS because of OS incompatibility between Intel and Apple silicon versions.)
+Could we try a fresh install of a base operating system.
+(Not possible in his case because Apple silicon OS doesn’t allow boot from terminal mode on an external machine the way AMD/Intel chip Macs did.
+Both of his Macs couldn’t revert to his wife’s OS because of OS incompatibility between recent Intel chips and newer Apple silicon chip devices.)

 • Browser issue?
-He was accessing banks via several browsers, all failed, while regular non-logged-in sites would function fine.
+He was accessing banks via several browsers, all failed, while regular non-logged-in sites would function fine across all browsers.
 (This means there was not a browser-dependent issue causing the problem.
-But because secure sites were failing to load, including Apple, it made me suspect Transport Layer Security over TCP/IP was the problem of some kind, which it ultimately turned out to be.
+But because secure sites were failing to load, including Apple, it made me suspect Transport Layer Security over TCP/IP was the problem of some kind.

 • Cable internet access restrictions?
-Because some cable internet providers give parental controls, I suspected something that Comcast had done could have rolled out a traffic throttling limit for some accounts or to all customers in a region inadvertently.
+Because some cable internet providers give parental controls, I suspected something that Comcast had done could have rolled out a traffic throttling limit for some accounts or all customers in a region inadvertently.
 Did any of his friends who used this provider complain of loss of access?
-(It was just him.
-Specifically it was his newer Macs on the newest operating system release.)

-• We reset the DCHP settings of his computer to no avail.
+• We reset the DCHP settings of his computer to no avail once we expected networking to be the problem.

-• Finally we bypassed his router and thereby resolved the issue.
-We resolved to let his router be used for non-sensitive traffic around the house, but not sensitive or secure traffic.
+• Finally we bypassed his router which was the main gating device and thereby resolved the issue.
+We resolved to let his router be used for non-sensitive traffic around the house, but not sensitive or secure traffic from newer devices in the home.

 Sunday, October 15, 2023